pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fix: In the publishing page flow the created modern page can have the original page author/editor and page creation/edit date #246
 - Fix: Ensure correct usage of EnsureProperty method #248 [gautamdsheth]
 - Fix: web part handling for SP2013/2016, now uses the 2010 flow #234 [pkbullock]
+- Fix: added trailing slash to support transforming pages in the root site collection #252 [gautamdsheth]

 ## [August release - version 1.0.1908.0]